dtcenter/METdataio/docs/Users_Guide/reformat_point_stat_data.rst

 - SL1L2

-*Other line types will be supported in the future.
+*Other line types will be supported in the future*.

 Required Components
 ___________________